akalmykov/wp-content-copy-protection/readme.txt

 == Frequently Asked Questions ==

-= Will WP Content Copy Protection Plugin have a negative impact on my SEO? =
+= Will WP Content Copy Protection (Lite) Plugin have a negative impact on my SEO? =

 Absolutely not!
 This plugin will only affect the user's browser (attempting to copy your content) and will have absolutely no negative impact on your SEO.